reimagined/resolve/docs/tutorial/lesson-3.md

 }
 ```

-The request url has the following structure:
+The request URL has the following structure:

 ```
 http://{host}:{port}/api/query/{viewModel}/{aggregateIds}